Nakayama automorphisms of double Ore extensions of Koszul regular algebras: Introduction

-The paper is organized as follows.
-In Section 1, we recall some preliminary results including the relation of the Nakayama automorphism for Koszul Artin-Schelter regular algebras and their Yoneda Ext algebras, and some basic materials on double Ore extensions.
-In Section 2, we first prove that the Koszulity is preserved under trimmed double Ore extensions (Proposition \ref{koszulity}) and then study the Nakayama automorphism and the Calabi-Yau property of trimmed double Ore extensions.
-In Section 3 we present similar results for the skew Laurent extension $A[t^{\pm 1}; \theta]$, iterated skew Laurent extensions.
+The paper is organised as follows.
+In Section 1, we recall the definitions and the properties, including the relation between the Nakayama automorphism of a Koszul Artin-Schelter regular algebra and its Yoneda Ext algebra.
+Section 2 prepares necessary means for computing the Nakayama automorphisms of trimmed double Ore extensions of Koszul algebras.

+In Section 3, we mainly compute the Nakayama automorphism and study the Calabi-Yau property of trimmed double Ore extensions of Koszul Artin-Schelter regular algebras.
+In Section 4, apart from what we mentioned in Theorem 3, the Calabi-Yau property of the skew Laurent extensions and the Calabi-Yau property of a localization of iterated Ore extensions are studied.
+Necessary and sufficient conditions for those algebras to be Calabi-Yau are determined, see Theorem \ref{cyite}.